Lyndon Harris

 Recent defence instructions include cases involving offences of conspiracy to supply Class A drugs, rape and other serious sexual offences (including involving children), robbery, serious violence, human trafficking and cases of neglect resulting in death.

-In relation to prosecution instructions, he is experienced in cases involving highly sensitive material and PII.
-When acting for the defence, he is experienced in making targeted section 8 applications for disclosure.
+He has extensive experience in cases involving highly sensitive material and PII and when acting for the defence, in making targeted section 8 applications for disclosure.

 Additionally, he has experience advising on issues surrounding legal professional privilege including at a pre-charge stage and acting as independent counsel.